awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-launch-template.md

 ## You must use a valid fully\-formed launch template \(invalid value\)<a name="ts-launch-template-invalid-error"></a>

 **Problem**: When you try to specify a launch template for an Auto Scaling group, you get the `You must use a valid fully-formed launch template` error\.
-You might encounter this error because the values in the launch template are only validated when an Auto Scaling group that is using the launch template is created or updated
+You might encounter this error because the values in the launch template are only validated when an Auto Scaling group that is using the launch template is created or updated\.

 **Cause 1**: If you receive a `You must use a valid fully-formed launch template` error, then there are issues that cause Amazon EC2 Auto Scaling to consider something about the launch template not valid\.
 This is a generic error that can have several different causes\.